ssmiller25/vropscli/USAGE.md

 ```

 ## Adjust the CSV file to include all the new instances based on the exampel you created.
 The inital "example" should be
 removed from the csv.
+You should leave the adapterKey blank.
 Once complete, create the new instances

 ```
 vropscli createAdapterInstances <CSVfile>